Matthew-Hsu/PiPass/README.md

-# Status Updates for 05/19/2015
-<b>PiPass Master Branch Changes</b>

-For those using PiPass 1.3 or PiPass 1.4, please use PiPass Update to receive the following updates:

- * PiPass can now reset the network through the dashboard.
- * PiPass now features a logging system that is accessible through the dashboard.
- * piPass.py works with the logging system to diagnose issues. e.g., hostapd WiFi drivers.
- * Scrollable modals.
- * PiPass form validation PHP messages now conforms to responsive design and the user interface.
- * The PiPass version can now be viewed through the dashboard.
- * Changelogs are accessible through 'About PiPass' in the dashboard.
- * The dashboard only refreshes the 'Spoofing Status' table, instead of the entire page.
- * Removed automatic refresh of the 'Show Current' page.
-Not really necessary.
- * Minor rewording.

-Those who are on older versions can either manually update or use the pre-made PiPass 1.4 image and run PiPass Update after installation.

-<b>Miscellaneous</b>

- * The RTL8188CUS chipset may have a working solution now.
-Please refer to the 'Helpful Information' section down below.

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

 This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ttoDlpEBqBU" target="_blank">PiPass Video Overview</a>.
+The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.5 with some minor differences.

-# What's New in Version 1.4
+# What's New in Version 1.5
-PiPass 1.4 focuses on customization by empowering the dashboard with methods to do so.
-The goal was to minimize or completely remove the need to remote in your Raspberry Pi.
-This version also includes polish to the user interface and generally tightens up the dashboard into a visually appealing and smooth user interaction.
-The following changes were implemented in this version:

-  * The PiPass Dashboard can now be used to add authenticated Nintendo 3DS systems.
-A wireless access point should have some form of security and by implementing an interface for this, performing this step is very easy.
-Please note that you should enter each MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
-  * The PiPass Dashboard went all modals.
-Prompt boxes now conform to the general theme of PiPass and just makes using PiPass more pleasant and seamless.
-  * General user interface improvements to descriptions and more helpful information regarding the project.
-  * PiPass Settings and PiPass Update have been improved to be smarter and more helpful in case of incorrect actions.
-  * <b>ADVANCED USERS:</b> The PiPass Dashboard can now be configured to use a different installation path in case there are those who use a different directory structure or another web server.
+PiPass 1.5 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
+The biggest feature addition is the logging system that provides extra information regarding status and it also aids in troubleshooting.
+The changelog for this version of PiPass is as follows:

+* PiPass now features a logging system that is accessible through the dashboard.
+* piPass.py works with the logging system to diagnose issues. e.g., hostapd WiFi drivers.
+* PiPass can now reset the network through the dashboard.
+* PiPass PHP form validation messages now conforms to responsive design and the user interface.
+* The PiPass version can now be viewed through the dashboard.
+* Changelogs are accessible through 'About PiPass' in the dashboard.
+* The dashboard only refreshes the 'Spoofing Status' and the 'Show Current' table, instead of the entire page.
+* Scrollable modals.
+* Minor rewording.
+* Minor tweaks.

 # Known Behaviours
 PiPass sometimes does not display expected or up-to-date values.
 Chrome is known to be finicky with this and will NOT cause issues with PiPass.
 When in doubt, manually refresh your browser.
 This is related to browser caching and users have not reported any caching issues with Safari and Internet Explorer.

 # Helpful Information
-<b>Switching WiFi Dongles</b>

-For those who like switching between different WiFi dongles, PiPass assumes that your main WiFi dongle is wlan0.
-I thought about making this name configurable, but I believe the Raspberry Pi should have a relatively clean list of WiFi dongles that are actually being used.
-If you will be switching between different WiFi dongles on the same installation of PiPass, it is recommended that you run the following command on your Raspberry Pi:

-    ->  rm /etc/udev/rules.d/70-persistent-net.rules

-Likewise, if you run PiPass Update, you will get a new version of PiPass that is able to do this through the dashboard.
-This feature can be found under "Raspberry Pi" and is called "Reset Network".

-I could make PiPass do this automatically, but it is a command that should not be ran consistently and to be only used when troubleshooting.
-A good use case for this would be that you tried using a incompatible WiFi dongle and then moved onto a WiFi dongle that was compatible.
-Between this transition, it would be good to run this command and restart your Raspberry Pi with your new WiFi dongle plugged in.

 <b>RTL8188CUS Chipset</b>

-Many people have been trying to get the RTL8188CUS chipset to work with PiPass.
-There is a thread found in my issue list that has a discussion where someone was able to get the RTL8188CUS working with PiPass.
+Many people have been trying to get the RTL8188CUS chipset to work with PiPass and with other Homepass solutions as well.
+There is a <a href="https://github.com/Matthew-Hsu/PiPass/issues/20" target="_blank">thread</a> found in my issue list that has a discussion where someone was able to get the RTL8188CUS working with PiPass.
+It will require a bit of Linux knowledge to follow and so far many others have not been able to reproduce the workaround.
+Due to this, it is still recommended to purchase a compatible WiFi dongle that is known to work.

-Please refer here for more information: <a href="https://github.com/Matthew-Hsu/PiPass/issues/20" target="_blank">Issue #20</a>.
-I haven't tried this method yet, but I will see what I can do to integrate it with the pre-made images and also provide a guide on how to get it working.

 # Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
 A -=new=- Nintendo 3DS XL with the 9.7.0-25U firmware was used to verify functionality of 'Homepass'.

-PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
+PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
 The WiFi chipset that I tested on was the Ralink RT5370.
-These chipsets were tested to be working for 'Homepass', so I've loaded the drivers for these other chipsets as well.

 # Installation
 PiPass can be installed by downloading a pre-made image for your Raspberry Pi 2 or by downloading the source files here on GitHub and setting it up manually.
 Manual setup will be more work, but it has the advantage of being able to use PiPass on most Linux based operating systems that are not just limited to the Raspberry Pi.